January 2, 2020 / Tips

 Let Them Have Fun – Pre-wedding shoots started off as an opportunity for the couples to have fun before the wedding madness began.
 A pre-wedding shoot is one place where there is no family, no hundred relatives to meet, no obligations to fulfil – so let the couple enjoy this time and you get a chance to capture that love in their eyes!

-Tell Their Love-Story Through Your Photos – Couples want a pre-wedding shoot for the memories, so ensure that your images do just that.
+Tell Their Love-Story Through Your Photos – Couples want a pre-wedding photoshoot for the memories, so ensure that your images do just that.
 Show their journey as a couple, recreating their favourite moments, delving into their imaginations, or something as simple as capturing their mannerisms and little moments on this day!